DataDog/datadog-agent/docs/dev/checks/builtins/aggregator.md

 > [dedicated docs](https://datadog-checks-base.readthedocs.io/en/latest/) for
 > more details.

-The `aggregator` module allows a Python check to send metrics, events and service checks to the [aggregator](/pkg/aggregator) component of the Datadog Agent.
+The `aggregator` module allows a Python check to send metrics, events, and service checks to the [aggregator](/pkg/aggregator) component of the Datadog Agent.

 ## Implementation